In many Aikido dojo's the first Aikido techniques description is shihonage and ikkajo.

 Aikido Success Blueprint - key action steps in a unique gold-mine of wisdom!

-The second Aikido techniques description is ikkajo, which involves controlling or throwing your attacker using pressure on their elbow to break their balance.
+The second Aikido techniques description is ikkajo, which involves controlling or throwing your attacker using

-This allows you to either throw them down or away from you or even take them to the ground.
-Then by continuing to apply pressure to the elbow and wrist, to go on to pin and completely control them.
+pressure to the elbow and wrist, to go on to pin and completely control

 For example, at the exact moment just before an attack is launched, you move forward and pre-empt that attack.